sherlockchou86/VideoPipe/README.md

 https://user-images.githubusercontent.com/13251045/199926565-4f1018be-fdee-4d0d-8d4a-8da0a1a15c83.mp4

 ## Key Features
 - `Stream Reading`.
-Support popular protocols such as udp, rtsp, rtmp, file.
+Support popular protocols such as udp(video or image), rtsp, rtmp, file(video or image).
 - `Video Decoding`.
 Support video decoding which is based on opencv/gstreamer([support Hardware Acceleration](https://github.com/sherlockchou86/video_pipe_c/blob/master/doc/env.md#about-hardware-acceleration)).
 - `Inference based on dl`.
 Support multi-level inference based on deep learning models, such as Object-Detection, Image-Classification, Feature-Extraction.
 What you need is preparing models and know how to parse its outputs.
 Inference can be implemented based on different backends such as opencv::dnn(default), tensorrt, paddle_inference, onnx runtime.
 - `On Screen Display(OSD)`.
 Support visualization, like drawing outputs from model onto frame.